Keyframe/c_start/README.md

 In this example, within `module_one`, `_osx/module_one_override.c` will override `module_one_override.c` from the root of `module_one`.
-Thus, any file that exists in platform subdirectory will override it's parent if they share the same name.
+Thus, any file that exists in platform subdirectory will override its parent if they share the same name.

-In order to accomplish this, each module has to have `module.mk` file, and submodule (platform directories) their own module.mk.
+In order to accomplish this, each module has to have `module.mk` file, and submodule (platform directories) has to have their own module.mk.
 Templates for both are in `make_tpls`.
 Eventually, I'll make a shell script to scaffold directory structures.

 Through those module/submodule.mk files you can override all the compile/link/include flags for each module/submodule as you wish.